Olaus Magnus: Works

-He is best remembered as the author of the famous Historia de Gentibus Septentrionalibus (A Description of the Northern Peoples), printed in Rome 1555, a patriotic work of folklore and history which long remained for the rest of Europe the authority on Swedish matters.
+He is best remembered as the author of the famous Historia de Gentibus Septentrionalibus (A Description of the Northern Peoples), printed in Rome in 1555, a patriotic work of folklore and history which long remained for the rest of Europe the authority on Swedish matters.
 This text on dark winters, violent currents and beasts of the sea amazed the rest of Europe.
 It was translated into Italian (1565), German (1567), English (1658) and Dutch (1665), and not until 1909 into Swedish.
 Abridgments of the work appeared also at Antwerp (1558 and 1562), Paris (1561), Amsterdam (1586), Frankfort (1618) and Leiden (1652).
 It is still today a valuable repertory of much curious information in regard to Scandinavian customs and folklore.

 A translation of the Latin title page goes:

-"Olaus Magnus Gothus', the Upsala Archbishops', history of the Nordic people's different manners and camps, also about the wonderful differences in customs, holy practices, superstitions, bodily exercises, government and food keeping; further on war, buildings and wonderful aids; further on metals and different kinds of animals, that live in these neighbourhoods (...)".
+"Olaus Magnus Gothus', the Uppsala Archbishop's, history of the Nordic people's different manners and camps, also about the wonderful differences in customs, holy practices, superstitions, bodily exercises, government and food keeping; further on war, buildings and wonderful aids; further on metals and different kinds of animals, that live in these neighbourhoods (...)".